Current Affairs-Topics

 • Promotion of subsidies to promote sustainable fishing practices benefiting small-scale fishers.

-• Compliance with international regulations on fishing subsidies under WTO subsidies agreements.
+• Compliance with international regulations on fishing subsidies under the WTO subsidies agreements.

 Key Takeaways for SSC Aspirants